enjeck/TutCode/README.md

 # TutCode
 A website where you can read/watch tutorials and write code on the same page.
 All the relevant JavaScript code can be found at [src/index.js](main/src/js/index.js).
-The prism and prism live CSS and JS are for code highlighting.
+The prism and prism live CSS and JS file are for code highlighting.

 ## Screenshots
 #### With Video